yaoniplan/note/pages/Markdown.md

 - # Introduction
   Markdown is a lightweight markup language that allows people to write documents in plain text format that is easy to read and write.
 The suffix of Markdown files is ".md".
-- # Headings Syntax
+- # Headings syntax
   Before a word or phrase, add number signs and a space (`# `).
 	- ***Usage***
 	  ![image.png](../assets/image_1667881157261_0.png)
 	- ***Preview***
 	  ![image.png](../assets/image_1667881192286_0.png)
-- # Lists Syntax
+- # Lists syntax
 	- ## 1.
 Unordered lists
 	  Before the list item, add a hypen (`-`), a asterisk (`*`) or a plus (`+`).
 		- ***Usage***